 If you follow me here or on my Instagram, you may have realised I am a huge fan of The Ordinary’s products.
-The Ordinary is an affordable, no-frills skin care company, that makes simple products with fantastic active ingredients.
-My love of skin care developed because of trying The Ordinary’s Glycolic acid toner and I have spoken so much about it that I’m almost sick of hearing myself talk about it now (just kidding, I will talk about glycolic acid till I die).
-I now use about 6 The Ordinary products on rotation and my skin is soft and glowy.
+The Ordinary is an affordable, no-frills skincare company, that makes simple products with fantastic active ingredients.
+My love of skincare developed because of trying The Ordinary’s Glycolic Acid Toning Solution and I have spoken so much about it that I’m almost sick of hearing myself talk about it!
+I use several The Ordinary products on rotation and my skin is soft and glowy.

 If you don’t know what L-Ascorbic Acid is, it’s a stable form of Vitamin C. Vitamin C has many benefits, such as evening and brightening (not whitening!) the skin tone, and reducing the appearance of fine lines.
 This product is not a serum; it is a powder which is designed to be mixed with some serum or moisturiser just before applying it to the skin.

 The jar may appear small, but the product can last you up to a year, which makes it fantastic for the price.
 Or it would do if I actually liked the product!
 It comes with the tiniest, most adorable little spoon, which you use to scoop out the perfect amount of powder to use.
 It’s recommended to use a quarter to half a scoop.
 This also stops you from putting your hands inside the jar, meaning your product should stay bacteria-free!